Are you finding yourself too busy and looking for some low carb keto fast foods options? We've got you covered!

-Despite what you might think, a single burrito can have up to 50g carbs.
+Despite what you might think, a single burrito can have up to 50g of carbs.

 Most of these come from the tortilla wrap and some ingredients, like beans or rice.

-Burritos are pretty flexible, so thankfully, you can build a keto-friendly burrito easily.
+Burritos are pretty flexible so that you can build a keto-friendly burrito easily.

-Avoid starchy toppings such as corn, beans, tortilla chips, and rice to keep your net carbs lower.
+Avoid starchy toppings such as corn, beans, tortilla chips, and rice to lower your net carbs.